Sabrinas Organizing

 When Should You Start Holiday Traditions?

 It's up to you when you want to start your holiday traditions.
-We started when the kids started preschool (3-4 years old).
+We started when the kids started preschool (ages 3-4).
 It was so much fun rediscovering our favorite childhood traditions.

 Who should be involved in a holiday tradition?

-You can include anyone who you think will enjoy the time together with you and your family.
-Some years, we invited close friends with kids; other years, we took my kids' friends with us.
+You can include anyone you think will enjoy time with you and your family.
+Some years, we invited close friends with kids; other years, we took my kids' friends.
 An extended family is always a great option.

-If you invite grandparents, be sure they can handle the walk or activity that you are planning.
+If you invite grandparents, be sure they can handle the walk or activity you plan.

 47 Holiday Tradition Examples